 In addition to refurbished tools, I am currently working on developing a completely new line of tools made right here in the USA.
 I couldn't be more excited to produce brand new tools, utilizing American manufacturing to create quality items that are designed to outlast the user.
 These will be tools you'll be proud to hand down to your kids and grandkids.
 You can follow us on facebook, instagram, and twitter to keep up to date with new developments on this exciting part of Northwest Axe Company.
 Please contact me at firstname.lastname@example.org with any questions.

 While I take the history and lore of woodsmanship and axemaking in America seriously, I am constantly learning and I like to have fun with what I do.
 I love tools, and I am trying to honor the rich history of American manufacturing by bringing life back to these old tools.
 It is my hope that these things bring some joy and usefulness to others, that they may then pass on from generation to generation with pride.

 I owe a great many people thanks for their support through this whole process.
-Thanks to my family, to Robin Stein for his photography, to Jesse Brown for his design, and to my close friends for their encouragement.
+Big thanks goes especially to my family and close friends for their encouragement.